wpengine/faustjs/DEVELOPMENT.md

 - Create a new branch for the feature
 - Make changes to the code
+- Use `npm run changeset` to create a changeset describing any package or plugin updates
 - Commit your changes
 - Open a pull request to the `canary` branch
 - Squash and Merge the pull request into the `canary` branch